AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

    * Support AI development and adoption from core methods to standalone AI tools
    * Minimize the use of the generic term "AI".
      Be specific about intention in communication.
-   * Providw computing and machine learning specialists who can advise on "what AI means" and how to actually incorporate it into projects (beyond chatbots).
+   * Provide computing and machine learning specialists who can advise on "what AI means" and how to actually incorporate it into projects (beyond chatbots).
    * Lower the barrier to testing open-source AI tools in researchers' workflow

 We can think of an AI system as a layered structure.
-THis helps ussupport the development and adoption of i) new AI methods and AI models, ii) AI components and platforms that turn the methods into building blocks for applications, iii) AI tools that connect the components to the interfaces and workflows used by researchers
+This helps us support the development and adoption of i) new AI methods and AI models, ii) AI components and platforms that turn the methods into building blocks for applications, iii) AI tools that connect the components to the interfaces and workflows used by researchers

 Developing AI methods and AI models
 -----------------------------------